 Introducing the Peanuts Global Artist Collective

 At the height of its reach, the Peanuts comic strip was featured in 2,600 newspapers, touching the lives of millions around the world.
 Though Charles M. Schulz stopped short of calling himself an artist, his line, characters, and the emotional stories he told have influenced innumerable authors, filmmakers, songwriters, painters, and sculptors.
-Among those are the seven fine artists who comprise The Peanuts Global Artist Collective, an unprecedented global initiative in which the beloved Peanuts characters will be brought to life in new and exciting ways for the public to experience, giving the gift of art to everyone.
-The project launches this spring with murals in seven cities around the world, with additional public art to follow in the fall.
+Among those are the seven fine artists who comprise The Peanuts Global Artist Collective, an unprecedented global initiative in which the beloved Peanuts characters have been brought to life in new and exciting ways for the public to experience, giving the gift of art to everyone.
+The project launched in spring 2018 with murals in seven cities around the world, and continues this fall with brand new public art projects and retail experiences, starting in September in NYC’s Chelsea neighborhood.
+Additional cities will have a chance to experience the Peanuts Global Artist Collective throughout the remainder of the fall and next spring.

 Graffiti was the first way André Saraiva made his mark on the world.
 He was born in Sweden, and grew up on the outskirts of Paris tagging his name on the neighborhood’s walls as an urgent declaration of his existence...Read More.